turingschool/front-end-curriculum/lessons/module-1/js-array-prototype-methods.md

 ## Learning Goals

-By the end of this lesson, you'll be able to:
-- read documentation and explore array prototype methods
+* Read documentation and explore array prototype methods
-- determine if a given method is a mutator or accessor
+* Determine if a given method is a mutator or accessor
-- build a process for self-guided learning, and determine which parts are most helpful for _you_
+* Build a process for self-guided learning, and determine which parts are most helpful for _you_

 ## Vocabulary